-Norwegian-Brit co-prod plays like some unholy cross between “Dumbo,” “Fritz the Cat” and “Requiem for a Dream.”
+Norwegian-Brit co-prod “Free Jimmy” plays like some unholy cross between “Dumbo,” “Fritz the Cat” and “Requiem for a Dream.”
 Plot pivots round Jimmy, a heroin-addicted circus elephant, on the run and pursued by all sorts across a Nordic landscape.
-Computer-animated pic could be too dark, dirty and insufficiently funny to achieve more than cult success.
+Computer-animated pic has so far snuffled an intoxicating $1.3 million up its trunk in Norway with a Norsk-language version, but despite use of name voice cast for English-lingo incarnation shown in Cannes, pic could be too dark, dirty and insufficiently funny to achieve more than cult success offshore.

 Dialogue never mentions where story takes place, but visual clues leave no doubt this is somewhere in Scandinavia, even if characters speak with a mishmash of British and American accents.
 Although translation of script by helmer Christopher Nielsen in English by comic thesp Simon Pegg (“Shaun of the Dead”) is fluent and frequently piquant, pic’s satirical edge feels blunted by blurry sense of which society is being skewered.

 In unspecified city, a trio of Cockney-voiced druggies (voiced by Pegg himself, Phil Daniels and Jay Simpson) are asked by their American friend Roy Arnie (Woody Harrelson) to come to the sticks to help him take care of Jimmy, an Indian elephant who’s the star attraction at a decrepit circus run by Russian ringmaster Stromowski (Jim Broadbent).